Svalorzen/AI-Toolbox/docs/TutorialMDP.md

 ~~~

 The full code of this example can be found in the `examples/MDP/tiger_antelope.cpp`
-file, and can be build from there using `make` (given that you have already
+file, and is built automatically by adding `-DMAKE_EXAMPLES=1` when running
-built the library in folder `build/`).
+CMake.

 ### Conclusions ###